tahira-h/stock-analysis/README.md

 The stock performance between 2017 and 2018 show that 2017 has the data of ____.

+Open the file containing 2017.
+2017
 2021-02-13.png
+Close the file.

 This data was an improvement compared to the 2018 performance.
 Showing that the stock performance decreased due to...